Oaklight/Vesper-raft/report/replication.md

   - the new leader will have a the committed index and will make all the follower without the update commit it with a call to update_follower_commitIdx
 - after the `committing`:
   - the client already received a success
-  - all the follower will have the update commited so the state is stable.
+  - all the follower will have the update committed so the state is stable.